Stephen Belichick: New England Patriots

 On February 5, 2017, Belichick was part of the Patriots coaching staff that won Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
+He won his third Super Bowl title when the Patriots defeated the Los Angeles Rams in Super Bowl LIII.
+The Patriots held the Rams to three points in the lowest scoring Super Bowl ever.

 For the 2019 season, after long-time assistant Brian Flores left to become the new head coach of the Miami Dolphins, Belichick assumed defensive play calling duties previously held by Flores while also operating as the team's secondary coach.
-He won his third Super Bowl title when the Patriots defeated the Los Angeles Rams in Super Bowl LIII.

-On July 28, 2020 it was announced that Belichick would move from safeties coach to outside linebackers coach, with his brother Brian taking over at safeties.
+On July 28, 2020, the Patriots moved Stephen from safeties to outside linebackers coach and promoted his brother Brian to safeties coach.

+Washington

+On February 6, 2024, Belichick was hired as the defensive coordinator of the Washington Huskies.
+On January 3, 2025, Belichick was succeeded by Ryan Walters as defensive coordinator at Washington.

+North Carolina Tar Heels

+On December 22, 2024, Belichick was hired as the defensive coordinator of the North Carolina Tar Heels, reuniting with his father who was head coach.

 Personal life

-Belichick is the son of current New England Patriots head coach Bill Belichick, and the grandson of Steve Belichick.
-His younger brother, Brian Belichick, also works in the New England Patriots organization, currently serving as the team's safeties coach.
+Belichick is the son of legendary NFL head coach Bill Belichick and the grandson of Steve Belichick.
+His younger brother, Brian Belichick, also works for the University of North Carolina at Chapel Hill, currently serving as the team's defensive back/safeties coach.